Finding the right support for independent living

 It’s important to have a person-focused approach.
 We help people with varying levels of care needs, including those with Friedreich’s ataxia, giving them each the support they need to live a life of comfort.

-Julie May, Clinical Nurse Lead at Helping Hands
+Hannah Gambrell, Clinical Nurse Manager at Helping Hands

 Specialist support for Friedreich’s ataxia